The PRISM trial

 You can read Amanda and Faye’s accounts of taking part in the trial, at the bottom of this page.

-The trial will recruit women from centres across England and Scotland.
-The following hospitals are currently recruiting patients:
+The trial recruited women from 48 centres across England and Scotland:

 - Barnstaple: North Devon District Hospital

 - Burton: Queen’s Hospital